HoraDomu/Vypl/README.md

 ## Credits

-Built on [bpython](https://bpython-interpreter.org/).
-Vypl adds modal editing, faster optimzations, more tests, less bloat, a cleaner aesthetic, and Docker support.
+Built on [bpython](https://bpython-interpreter.org/) But I gutted a lot of the code.
+It was old.
+Vypl adds essentially the workflow of vim, faster optimzations, more tests, less bloat, a cleaner aesthetic, and Docker support.